gajis/alx-system_engineering-devops/0x00-shell_basics/README.md

 13 Script creates a symbolic link to /bin/ls
-14 Script that copies all html files in working directory 15 Script that moves all files beginning with uppercase letter
+14 Script that copies all html files in working directory 15 Script that moves all files beginning with uppercase letter 101 Script that deletes all files in the current working directory